 This contribution proposes to move the “5G-RG Context Release procedure in the W-AGF” to “AN release” clause.
 It also corrects terminology for FCP vs W-CP/UP (changes-on-changes used).
 Furthermore, it proposes to move clause “CN-initiated selective deactivation of UP connection of an existing PDU Session associated with W-5GAN Access” to 7.3 session management procedures.

 Proposal

 It is proposed to update TS 23.316 as follows:

 **** First Change ****

-7.2.2.2 5G-RG Context Release procedure in the W-AGF

-This procedure is used to release the N2 signalling connection and the N3 User Plane connection.
-If the procedure is initiated by the AMF the W-CP signalling connection for a 5G-RG is being released.
-The procedure will move the 5G-RG from CM-CONNECTED to CM-IDLE in AMF, and all 5G-RG related context information is deleted in the W-AGF.

-Both W-AGF initiated and AMF-initiated UE context release in the W-AGF procedures are shown in Figure 7.2.2.2-1.